What is the link between collagen and sleep?

 Synergy with other sleep-promoting assets

-Collagen can be combined with other sleep-promoting active ingredients, such as melatonin, magnesium, and plant extracts like chamomile and valerian.
-This synergy helps to optimize the beneficial effects on sleep quality.
+Collagen can be combined with other sleep-promoting ingredients, such as melatonin, magnesium, and plant extracts like chamomile and valerian.
+This synergy helps optimize the beneficial effects on sleep quality.

 VI.
 The benefits of quality sleep for the skin